JoshuaCarroll/Raspberry-Pi-Garage-Opener/README.md

 # Raspberry-Pi-Garage-Opener

 This project is based on/inspired by the Instructables article by quartarian at [http://www.instructables.com/id/Raspberry-Pi-Garage-Door-Opener](http://www.instructables.com/id/Raspberry-Pi-Garage-Door-Opener).
+It provides you with a web interface to activate your garage door opener, with some added security.

 Once you assemble the hardware as described in his article, simply follow these steps to install the software:

 # Installation

+1. Install mySQL server.
+This command will also install any missing prerequisites.
+Enter a root password when prompted.
+(Be sure to remember said root password.
+It's kind of important.)

+    `sudo apt-get install mysql-server --fix-missing`

-1. Install Apache2, PHP5, and the PHP module for Apache with the following command:
+2. Install Apache2, PHP5, and the PHP module for Apache with the following command:

-    `sudo apt-get install apache2 php5 libapache2-mod-php5 -y`
+    `sudo apt-get install apache2 php5 libapache2-mod-php5 mysql-client php5-mysql -y`

+3. Execute the SQL setup script:

+    `sudo mysql -u root -p < setup.sql`

-2. Navigate to the web folder:
+4. Navigate to the web folder:

     `cd /var/www/html`

-3. Download the files to a folder named `garage` (assuming you want to use your Pi for additional projects):
+5. Download the files to a folder named `garage` (assuming you want to use your Pi for additional projects):

     `sudo git clone https://github.com/JoshuaCarroll/Raspberry-Pi-Garage-Opener.git garage`

-4. Return to the dashboard site root.
+6. Return to the dashboard site root.

     `cd garage`

 You should now be in `/var/www/html/garage`

-5. Update scripts to match your hardware.
+7. Update scripts to match your hardware.
 In the Instructables article the author used GPIO 7, however I was already using that port so I used GPIO 18.
 If you do not want to use GPIO 18, here are the files you'll need to update.
 Just type `nano filename` to edit these files.

     - garagerelay.sh
     - trigger.php

-6. Run these commands to install the startup script:
+8. Run these commands to install the startup script:

     ```
     sudo cp garagerelay.sh /etc/init.d/garagerelay